apatsika/DataSafe/networking.md

 ## **STEP 3**: Download the Install Bundle for the On-Premises Connector

+Before we install the On-premise connector your host should have the following minimum requirements:

+- Operating system: Oracle Linux 7 or higher
+- Python 3.5 or higher
+- Java version 7 or higher with a valid Java Home (JAVA_HOME)

-You can download the install bundle for the on-premises connector from the Connector Detail page in the Oracle Data Safe service.
+Download the install bundle for the on-premises connector from the Connector Detail page in the Oracle Data Safe service.

-1. From the Data Safe page in Oracle Cloud Infrastructure, click On-Premises Connectors.
+1. From the Data Safe page in Oracle Cloud Infrastructure, click **On-Premises Connectors**.

 2. Click the on-premises connector that you created.
 The **Download Install Bundle** dialog box is displayed.